 Senator Stavisky Reminds New Yorkers that September 20, 2013 is National POW/MIA Recognition Day

-Flushing, NY—Senator Toby Ann Stavisky (D-Flushing) reminded New Yorkers that is National POW/MIA Recognition Day.
+Flushing, NY—Senator Toby Ann Stavisky (D-Flushing) reminded New Yorkers that Friday, September 20is National POW/MIA Recognition Day.

 “I hope my fellow New Yorkers will join me to honor the courageous men and women who served our country and have not yet returned home.
 I would also like to extend my sincere gratitude to their relatives and loved ones whose resolve to stay the course of hope exemplifies the spirit of patriotism,” said Senator Stavisky.